 41 shall not have forgiveness.
-Once the oath and covenant of the priesthood is assumed by a man, if he breaks it, he cannot be forgiven of sins.
+Once the oath and covenant of the priesthood is taken on, if the person breaks it, he or she cannot be forgiven of sins.
 This is not a punishment per se but a natural consequence, since the power of godliness is only manifest through the priesthood and its ordinances.